Hydroelectric Plant Technicians

 Other Education or Training

 Hydroelectric plant technicians must stay up to date on industry technologies and standards of practice.
-They continue their education throughout their careers by taking workshops and attending conferences offered by associations such as the National Hydropower Association and the International Hydropower Association.
+They continue their education throughout their careers by participating in workshops and attending conferences offered by associations such as the National Hydropower Association (which offers a Hydro Academy) and the International Hydropower Association.
 Other groups that provide educational programs include the Association of Energy Engineers, Interstate Renewable Energy Council, Midwest Renewable Energy Association, National Society of Professional Engineers, and Waterpower Canada.
 Contact these organizations for more information.

 Certification, Licensing, and Special Requirements